TECLIB/ravada/README.md

 ## Professional Services

-The Flyve MDM and GLPI Network services are available through our [Partner's Network](http://www.teclib-edition.com/en/partners/).
+The customer service experience for Ravada is available through [Teclib Partner's Network](http://www.teclib-edition.com/en/partners/).
 We provide special training, bug fixes with editor subscription, contributions for new features, and more.

 Obtain a personalized service experience, associated with benefits and opportunities.